By Rhoda, Guest Blogger, Southern Hospitality

 Right now, my house has no landscaping, except for 2 pretty trees in the front yard.
 A pink flowering cherry tree and a beautiful pink dogwood are the only happy spots in my front yard at the moment, but I’m really hoping that will be changing very soon.

 To start a landscape project, I am bringing in some folks who have a lot more expertise than I do to create a plan for my yard, the folks from Southern Living Plant Collection.
-I have long loved dabbling in gardening and have planted my share of shrubs, perennials, annuals and more and so enjoy watching them grow.
+I have long loved dabbling in gardening and have planted my share of shrubs, perennials and annuals, and more and so enjoy watching them grow.
 But, an expert I am not at knowing how to layer them correctly and one of the hardest parts about landscaping is knowing how a grouping of plants will grow and change and what they will look like 5 years from now.
 That takes a keen eye to plan for the future in landscaping.

 I’m so excited to get started in my yard and watch it come alive this year.
 We will take one area at a time and do some fun things around the front yard.
 There’s a spot for a nice retaining wall which will completely change my yard from the driveway side and then with those 2 flowering trees in the front yard, that is a perfect spot for some under planting of shade plants and mulch creating some curved beds.
 Curves are so important in a landscape, as I have learned along the way!